BreitmanLab/breitmanlab.github.io/README.md

-# mthompson-lab.github.io
+# breitmanlab.github.io

-Welcome to the source code for the website of the Thompson Lab, located at UC Merced.
+Welcome to the source code for the website of the Breitman Lab, located at Auburn University at Montgomery (AUM).

 Technologies this website uses: